 6. To distil from case studies evidence of best practice for dissemination to local, national and international stakeholders in order to maximise sustainability and spread

-We published an overview of peer support work in global mental health (here), which informed the protocol for the first phase of the study (here).
-We conducted systematic reviews on influences on implementation of peer support work (here) and modifications to peer support work (here), and undertook a 21-country Delphi consultation about initial training for peer support workers here.
-The development of the peer support worker intervention is described here, and the UPSIDES peer support worker training manual and workbook, which is free to download (here).
-We developed and implemented a proportionate translation methodology for study materials (here).
-The UPSIDES randomised controlled trial is now underway, based on a pilot phase (here) and the published trial protocol (here).
-We have explored the perspectives of mental health workers on peer support (here), and investigated the impact of societal and organisational factors on peer support worker implementation (here).
+We published an overview of peer support work in global mental health here, which informed the protocol for the first phase of the study here.
+We conducted systematic reviews on influences on implementation of peer support work here and modifications to peer support work here, and undertook a 21-country Delphi consultation about initial training for peer support workers here.
+The development of the peer support worker intervention is described here, and the UPSIDES peer support worker training manual and workbook are free to download here.
+We developed and implemented a proportionate translation methodology for study materials here.
+In 2023 we completed the UPSIDES randomised controlled trial, which followed the trial protocol here and included a pilot phase here.
+We explored the perspectives of mental health workers here and key informants here, and investigated the impact of societal and organisational factors on peer support worker implementation here.